Q uick question: What if Warren Buffett offered you $500,000 for your blog tomorrow? Would you sell it?

 • Track signups based on optin form location, such as sidebars, landing pages, inline on blog posts, through exit-intent, and more.

-How to Sell My Blog
+How to Sell Your Blog

 The selling part is relatively easy, all things considered.